marcoturi/angular-project-guidelines/README.md

 >  "Always code as if the guy who ends up maintaining your code will be a violent psychopath who knows where you live."
 > [Martin Golding]

-# Angular Styleguide Summary

-NOTE: this is only a summary of the rules, for an in-depth explainaition read the [official angular styleguide](https://angular.io/guide/styleguide).

 ### File naming:
 - Format: feature.type.extension
 - Example: user.component|service|model|component|d|pipe|module|directive.ts